rschramm9/MOTUS_KIOSK/documentation/FINAL_DEPLOYMENT_WINDOWS_README.md

 It should say all is good

-**3.4** Log out, then log back in as MOTUS_KIOSK You should see the auto-started kiosk app
+**3.4** Log out, then log back in as MOTUS_USER You should see the auto-started kiosk app

 **3.5** Click in kiosk window and type: Shift + F9  (to quit) and type the kiosk admin password.